IACUC Policy:

 Xenopus

-- A physical confirmation of euthanasia is required following a primary method of euthanasia
+- A physical confirmation of death is required following a method of euthanasia

 - Confirmatory methods of euthanasia following an overdose of anesthesia: